 - Set up a strong password and enable two-factor authentication.
 Be sure to use different passwords for each of your accounts, using Georgia Tech's tips for creating and securing your password.
 While it may be tempting to allow your web browser to store your passwords, you should instead use a password manager, such as LastPass, to create, remember, and autofill all your passwords.
 Or, you can take it a step further and set up a two-factor authentication (2FA).
 This will protect your account in case the password is leaked in a data breach.
 With 2FA you will have to complete an additional step when logging into your account, this can be a text message, an email, or a biometric method.

 - Avoid public WiFi and always use a VPN.
-While it can be refreshing working from a café, a hacker can easily target your device if you are both using a shared network via public WiFi.
-Opt for using a personal hotspot instead, and use your organizations VPN (Virtual Private Network) which will encrypt your web connection, rendering it unreadable to anyone who tries to intercept it.
+It can be refreshing working from a café, however, if you are using their public wi-fi, a hacker can target your devices if he/she is connected to the same network.
+Use a personal hotspot instead and use your organization’s VPN (Virtual Private Network), which will encrypt your web connection and render it unreadable to anyone who tries to intercept it.

 - Watch out for phishing emails.
 As one of the most common cyber threats, phishing often takes the form of an email requesting personal information, embedding fake links, or attaching a virus.
 Be vigilant for such emails as the sender can appear to be someone you know.
 Never share your personal information in an email or open attachments if you are not expecting them.
 For more information, check out Georgia Tech’s article on “How to Avoid Being Phished.”